Primitive part and content

 A polynomial is primitive if its content equals 1.
 Thus the primitive part of a polynomial is a primitive polynomial.

 Gauss's lemma for polynomials states that the product of primitive polynomials (with coefficients in the same unique factorization domain) also is primitive.
 This implies that the content and the primitive part of the product of two polynomials are, respectively, the product of the contents and the product of the primitive parts.

 As the computation of greatest common divisors is generally much easier than polynomial factorization, the first step of a polynomial factorization algorithm is generally the computation of its primitive part–content factorization (see Factorization of polynomials).
-Then the factorization problem is reduced to factorize separately the content and the primitive part.
+Then the factorization problem is reduced to factorizing separately the content and the primitive part.

 Content and primitive part may be generalized to polynomials over the rational numbers, and, more generally, to polynomials over the field of fractions of a unique factorization domain.
 This makes essentially equivalent the problems of computing greatest common divisors and factorization of polynomials over the integers and of polynomials over the rational numbers.